An Easy Recipe and Directions for Making Biltong at Home.

 Start with a cut of good beef such as sirloin.
 I have used approx. 2 lbs in this example – about 5 lbs or more is good if you have a larger biltong box or dehydrator.
 The recipe is easily scaled for a larger batch.
 I believe that good cuts of beef, all natural (raised without antibiotics or added hormones, non GMOs) – even better all grass fed – makes the most tasty biltong, “bleddie lekker” as a South African would say!
 See this article for more information on what beef cuts and grades to use to make biltong.

 1. Cut the beef into flat strips of about 1 inch deep by 2 inches wide.
-Be sure to cut the strips with the grain and if possible leave a thin strip of the fat on one side.
+Cut the strips with the grain and if possible (and desired) leave a thin strip of the fat on one side.
 The fat will dry out nicely and add to the taste.

 2. Mix 3/4 white vinegar and 1/4 Worcestershire Sauce into a large flat dish deep enough to cover the meat strips.
 Lay the strips in the vinegar mix for 2-4 hours to absorb and begin the curing process.
 When finished this initial curing remove the strips and squeeze and pat dry.
 You can keep the vinegar/water mix for rinsing the strips later (see below).

 3. Mix the spices (excluding the ground coriander seeds) and layer onto the bottom of a dish or plastic container that is large enough to lay the meat flat.
 Stack the spiced strips on top of each other with a layer of spices in between each.
 Press spices into the strips.
 Set aside to cure for 6 – 24 hours.
-The longer you leave, the more the biltong will absorb the salt, pepper, coriander – i.e. if you prefer biltong more natural then cure in the spices for less time.
+The longer you leave, the more the biltong will absorb the salt, pepper, coriander – i.e. if you prefer biltong more natural then leave the meat in the spices for less time.
 I left this batch for approx. 6 hours.